ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

     - EU Digital Covid Certificate v1 (`eu_dcc_v1` aka `eu_dgc_v1`, claim key 1)
 - Signature

 #### 3.3.2 Signature Algorithm

 The Signature Algorithm (`alg`) parameter indicates what algorithm is used for creating the signature.
 It must meet or exceed current SOG-IT guidelines.

 One primary and one secondary algorithm is defined.
-The secondary algorithm should only be used if the primary algorithm is not acceptable within the rules and regulations imposed on the implementor.
+The secondary algorithm should only be used if the primary algorithm is not acceptable within the rules and regulations imposed on the implementer.

 However, it is essential and of utmost importance for the security of the system that all implementations incorporate the secondary algorithm.
 For this reason, both the primary and the secondary algorithm MUST be implemented.